Frozen-Projects/FF_HTTP_LHV/README.md

 ## ENGINE SUPPORT
 We support "only" current engine release.
 We update our plugin "after one month" when there is a new one.
-(For example, current engine release at December 2023 is Unreal Engine 5.3.2.
-We only support this version.
-When 5.4 released, we will update it after one month and there will be no 5.3 support.
-If you need it, it is your responsibility to solve breaking changes on your fork.
-We won't support preview releases.)

 ## DEVELOPMENT SUPPORT
 If you need support about "HTTP Server libraries", post issue on their GitHub repo.
 We just implement their library to Unreal Engine.